tbhb/typing-graph/CONTRIBUTING.md

 # Contributors

-Thank you for your interest in contributing to typing-graph!
+Thank you for your interest in contributing to typing-graph.

 ## Current status

 > [!NOTE]
 > typing-graph is in early development and is not yet accepting pull requests.

-The project is currently being developed by the maintainers as we establish the core architecture, API design, and testing infrastructure.
-We want to ensure a solid foundation before opening up to external contributions.
+The project is currently establishing its core architecture, API design, and testing infrastructure.
+This approach ensures a solid foundation before opening up to external contributions.

 ## How you can help now

-While we're not accepting code contributions yet, you can still help:
+While the project does not accept code contributions yet, you can still help:

 - **Report bugs** - If you encounter issues while using typing-graph, please open a GitHub issue with a minimal reproducible example
 - **Request features** - Have an idea that would make typing-graph more useful?
 Open an issue to start a discussion
 - **Improve documentation** - Found a typo or unclear explanation?
 Documentation improvements are welcome
-- **Share feedback** - Let us know how you're using typing-graph and what could be better
+- **Share feedback** - Open an issue or discussion about how you're using typing-graph and what could be better

 ## Future contributions

-Once the project reaches a stable state, we plan to open up contributions.
-At that time, this document will be updated with:
+Once the project reaches a stable state, contributions will open up.
+At that time, this document will receive updates with:

 - Contribution guidelines
 - Development setup instructions